 - Use fertilizers that are low in nitrogen and high in phosphorous, such as our GSC Organic Tomato Fertilizer.

-- Use watering cones (Aqua Cones) to get water down into the root zone.
+- Get water down into the root zone with soaker hoses.
 Another good option is the Tomato Halo.

 - Apply mulch, such as Red Tomato Mulch, to minimize evaporation and help maintain consistent soil moisture.